What would you do if you could write 10,000 words a day to kick you content into high gear?

 Would you write five lengthy blog posts?
 How about an e-book?
 Or maybe high-converting sales copy for multiple landing pages?

-Writing 10,000 words seems more than challenging.
-Writing 10,000 words seems nearly impossible.
+Writing 10,000 words a day seems more than challenging.
+Writing 10,000 words a day seems nearly impossible.
 However, it is entirely possible.
 I can write 10,000 words during most weeks.

 When I’m feeling really good, I can write 10,000 words in one day.
 At that rate, I could write 70,000 words per week, or 3,650,000 words every year.